IF/Then Shorts - Pitches and Eligibility

 - Name and contact info for up to 2 pitch members – including 175 word bio each.

-- Link to a video sample (3 minutes max) presenting the project/characters
+- Link to a video sample (3 minutes max) presenting the project/characters/topic

-- Link to a photo that best represents the project
+- An original photo that best represents the project

 - If chosen as a finalist, it is mandatory that you participate in the event.
-You will have to finance the flight and hotel expenses yourself; however, you will receive an Industry accreditation for the host film festival free of charge.
+You will have to arrange travel & accomodations yourself; however, a modest travel stipend will be provided.
+Check NOFF and IDFA pitch pages for additional information.
+You will also receive an Industry accreditation for the host film festival free of charge.

 - Each pitch team will have a maximum of 7 minutes to present their project.
 All visual material will be part of your 7-minute presentation, and can be no more than 3 minutes long.